BILLPC2684/TGR-PRTO-RAYLIB/README.md

 ## How to load a ROM?
 The Open Menuis currently not implemented yet but will be soon\
-You can open a ROM by dragging and dropping your `.tgr` file into it\
+You can open a ROM by dragging and dropping your `.tgr` file into the window\
 or you can simply run it with TGR via terminal with: `./TGR(.exe) <.tgr>`

 # How to make Programs Assembly Files and Compile ROMs: